Dunalastair

 Dunalastair (Scottish Gaelic: Dùn Alastair, meaning "fort of Alexander") is an estate in the southern part of the Highlands, in Perthshire, Scotland.
-It is 18 miles west of the town of Pitlochry, lying along the River Tummel between Tummel Bridge to the east and Kinloch Rannoch to the west, and incorporates part of Dunalastair Loch/Reservoir.
+It is 18 miles west of the town of Pitlochry, lying along the River Tummel between Tummel Bridge to the east and Kinloch Rannoch to the west, and incorporates part of Dunalastair Water.

-Dunalastair was the home of the Clan Robertson (or Duncan, or Donnachaidh) of Scotland, which includes names such as Robertson, Duncan and Reid.
-This family lived there until the 1850s, and there is a burial ground of the chiefs of the Clan in the grounds.
+Dunalastair is close to a former home of the Clan Donnachaidh, known as Clan Robertson in English, of Scotland.
+However the present ruined house, despite widespread but incorrect information, has no association with the clan, the land having been sold prior to its construction.
+The Clan's family lived nearby until the 1850s, and there is a burial ground of the chiefs of the Clan in the grounds.
 There is the ruin of an old baronial-style mansion in the grounds, built in 1862 by General Macdonald, the then-owner of Dunalastair.
 The original tower house was burnt down after the 1745 rebellion, as the great chieftain Alexander Robertson of Struan was a Jacobite supporter.
 Another house built on the site was demolished by General Macdonald in order to build the current building.

 The estate is overlooked by the peak of Schiehallion, a conical mountain sometimes translated as "Fairy hill of the Caledonians".